storesafe/cordova-sqlcipher-adapter/README.md

-# Cordova/PhoneGap SQLitePlugin
+# Cordova/PhoneGap SQLCipher adaptor plugin

-Native interface to sqlite in a Cordova/PhoneGap plugin for Android & iOS, with HTML5 Web SQL API.
+Native interface to sqlcipher in a Cordova/PhoneGap plugin for Android & iOS, with HTML5 Web SQL API.

 License for Android version: MIT or Apache 2.0